How to copy and paste from multiple registers in vim and neovim?

 Conclusion

-I hope you learned something new about copy pasting and registers in vim from this article.
-There are always more new commands and combinations to learn in vim, but this article should serve as good starting point for your day to day coding/text editing.
-If you require more help you can always refer to the inbuilt manual by pressing :h [search-term].
-If you liked this article stay tuned for more such articles on vim.
+I hope you learned something new about copying and pasting and using Vim registers from this article.
+There are always more new commands and combinations to learn in vim, but this article should serve as a good starting point for your day-to-day coding/text editing.
+If you require more help, you can always refer to the inbuilt manual by pressing :h [search-term].
+If you liked this article, stay tuned for more such articles on vim.